English

 Frequently asked questions about what’s inside Palma Cathedral

-Is there a dress code for visiting Palma Cathedral?
+Is there a dress code for visiting the cathedral?